VitalyProlomov/laravel_internet_shop/README.txt

 actually buy the products from the bag and delete/change amount of the products from the shopping bag.

+Moreover, I definetely need to add pages of every product with information about them.

 After adding all the features described above I can also make the Home tab more intersting, since now it`s almost empty.